-Engineer: The District's consulting engineer is BGE, Inc.
+Engineer: The District's consulting engineer is LJA Engineering, Inc.

-Auditor: The financial statements of the District as of May 31, 2019, and for the year then ended, included in this offering document, have been audited by BKD, LLP, independent auditors, as stated in their report appearing herein.
-See "APPENDIX A" for a copy of the District's May 31, 2019, financial statements.
+Auditor: The District's financial statements as of August 31, 2021, and for the year then ended, included in this offering document, have been audited by BKD, LLP, independent auditors, as stated in their report appearing herein.
+See "APPENDIX A" for a copy of the District's August 31, 2021, audited financial statements.
+The District has engaged FORVIS, LLP (formerly known as BKD, LLP) to audit the District's financial statements for the fiscal year ended August 31, 2022.